tanjum-akter/Geodatabase_Management/README.md

 Polygon: 8

-  Count Feature classes according to treir name, Output example:
+  Count Feature classes according to their name, Output example:
 Feature classes ending with _PG: 9
 Feature classes ending with _MG: 9
 Feature classes ending with _NG: 9